petar-i-todorov/epic-esports/README.md

 ## Technologies used

-- Remix (React-based SSR framework) as core framework; handles routing, server-side rendering, data fetching, and more
+- Remix (React-based SSR framework) as core framework; handles routing 🧭, server-side rendering 🎭, data fetching 🎣, and more
-- Tailwind for styling
+- Tailwind for styling 💅
-- Reach UI for accessible UI components, such as modals
+- Reach UI for accessible UI components, such as modals 🪟
-- Zod + Conform for data validation
+- Zod + Conform for data validation ✅
-- SQLite for database
+- SQLite for database 🗃️
-- Prisma for data modeling and database access
+- Prisma for data modeling and database access 🛠️
-- Faker for generating seed data
+- Faker for generating seed data 🌱
-- MSW for mocking API requests in tests and development
+- MSW for mocking API requests in tests and development 🤖
-- Resend for sending emails
+- Resend for sending emails 📧
-- Sanity as a headless CMS for adding content
+- Sanity as a headless CMS for adding content 📝
-- Fly.io + Docker for deployment
+- Fly.io + Docker for deployment 🚀
-- Sentry for error tracking and performance monitoring in production
+- Sentry for error tracking and performance monitoring in production 🕵️‍♂️

 ## How to run this app locally?